πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Q. Should I use malloc or an array?

-A. Use an array when the size is known at compile time, and malloc when it is determined at runtime.
+A. Use a plain array when the size is known at compile time, and malloc when the size is only known at runtime.
 If you know the maximum is 100, use an array; if the user enters the count, use malloc.
-Arrays are generally faster and safer, so prefer them when possible.
+Arrays are generally faster and safer, so prefer them when you can.

 Q. What happens if I forget to call free?

 A. You get a memory leak.
-The allocated memory remains unusable, and in long-running programs memory gradually dwindles until the program runs out of memory and crashes.
-The rule is: if you malloc, you must free.
-Allocation and release must be paired.
+The allocated memory becomes unreachable, and in long-running programs the available memory gradually dwindles until the process runs out of memory and crashes.
+The rule is simple: if you malloc, you must free.
+Allocation and release always need to be paired.

 Q. What is the difference between malloc and calloc?